qanhnn12/8-Week-SQL-Challenge/Case Study #3 - Foodie-Fi/Solution/C. Challenge Payment Question.md

 To create that table:
   * Create a new table named ```payments``` by copying the column definition from two tables ```subscriptions``` and ```plans```.
   This is just my personal approach, you can create ```payments``` manually with ```CREATE TABLE``` and specify the data type in each column.
-  * Use a recursive CTE to increment rows for all monthly paid plans in 2020 until customers changing the plan, except 'pro annual'.
+  * Use a recursive CTE to increment rows for all monthly paid plans in 2020 until customers changing their plans, except 'pro annual'.
     * use ```CASE``` to create a new column ```last_date```: last day of the current plan
     * if a customer kept using the current plan, last_date = '2020-12-31'
     * if a customer changed the plan, last_date = (month difference between start_date and changing date) + start_date